 What is Accreditation?

 Accreditation is a process that U.S.-based institutions have been using for over 100 years.
 Simply put, it's a stamp of approval for schools.
 For a school to become accredited, it must be evaluated by an outside organization to ensure that it meets a specific set of educational standards.
 This is usually a very involved process.
 It's not a "once in a lifetime" occurrence, either; a school must continue to maintain these standards, or else it loses its accreditation.

 What Kinds of Accreditation are There?

-If you look at a school's accreditation page, you may be hoping to find a "Yes" or "No" answer.
+If you look at a school's accreditation page, you may be hoping to find a simple "Yes" or "No" answer.
 However, instead, you are likely seeing a long list of complicated organization names and terms.
 That's because there are a number of different accreditation types, and hundreds of accrediting bodies that award them.

 This is the "gold standard," the most rigorous type of accreditation that an institution can have.
 If you want to find out if your potential online school is regionally accredited, see if one of the following six regional accrediting bodies is listed:

 - New England Association of Schools and Colleges: Accredits schools in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont

 - Western Association of Schools and Colleges: Accredits schools in California and Hawaii

-Although regional accreditation is the most widely accepted designation, the Council on Higher Education Accreditation (CHEA) recognizes some national accrediting bodies.
+Although regional accreditation is the most widely accepted designation, the Council on Higher Education Accreditation (CHEA) recognizes some national accrediting bodies as well.
 These organizations usually cover for-profit, career-focused and/or technical education institutions, as well as distance learning colleges and universities.
 If your online school of choice doesn't list any regional accreditation, check if it lists any of the following instead:

 - Distance Education & Training Council